- This event has passed.

 Dr. Adams brings to Ojai a wealth of scientific knowledge and field experience as well as a singular perspective on herbal medicine.
 As he tells it, “My family came to Virginia in 1635 and has always survived by using American Indian healing.
 On the frontier, there were no doctors.
 American Indian healing was better than European medicine anyway.
 I continue this tradition.”

 Dr. Adams is the co-author — with the late Chumash healer Cecilia Garcia — of the groundbreaking book, Healing with Medicinal Plants of the West: Cultural and Scientific Basis for Their Use.
-The book can be purchased beforehand at my website and will also be available for purchase and signing at the event.
+The book can be purchased beforehand at that link and will also be available for purchase and signing at the event.

 As an Associate Professor of Pharmacology at the prestigious University of Southern California, Dr. Adams has been teaching pharmacy students, medical students, doctors and other healthcare professionals for over 25 years while researching the natural pharmaceutical compounds in native plants.
 He has over 200 publications.